-You may get a Winter Fuel Payment for winter 2016/2017 if both the following apply:
+You can automatically qualify for a Winter Fuel Payment for winter 2020/2021 if both the following apply:

-- You have reached the qualifying age (born on or before 5 May 1953)
+- you have reached the qualifying age which means you were born on or before 5 October 1954

-You won’t qualify for a Winter Fuel Payment if, throughout the week of 19-25 September 2016, you:
+You will not qualify for a Winter Fuel Payment if, throughout the week of 21 to 27 September 2020, you:

-- Are in hospital getting free treatment for more than 52 weeks
+- were in hospital getting free treatment for more than 52 weeks

-- Have lived in a care home for the previous 12 weeks or more and get Pension Credit, income-based Jobseeker’s Allowance or income-related Employment and Support Allowance
+- lived in a care home for the whole time from 29 June to 27 September 2020 and were receiving Pension Credit, Income Support, income-based Jobseeker’s Allowance or income-related Employment and Support Allowance

 What you may receive